dedsecrattle/Campus-Concierge/README.md

 1. Visit the main page at `http://localhost:3000`
 2. Start chatting with the admissions bot
 3. Ask questions about programs, admissions, campus life, etc.
-4. If needed, request escalation to a human advisor
+4. Use the quick-action buttons to escalate to a human advisor or schedule a follow-up call on demand
-5. Book follow-up calls by providing your contact information
+5. Book follow-up calls by providing your contact information when prompted

 ### For Administrators